KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

     - can't be lower than 4

 - **tFAW**
-    - tFAW=16 for max RAM perf
+    - tFAW=16 for the max RAM performance

-      - i suggest to test higher values (20-40) after RAM tuning with tFAW=16

     - affects performance/RAM temperature a lot (if tRRD=4)